CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 Use this to prevent spoilers or to reduce clutter in the list of achievements.

+If you want an achievement to be hidden until completed, then mark it as `hidden_by` its own id.

 ```C++
 "time_constraint": { "since": "game_start", "is": "<=", "target": "1 minute" }
 ```